aideedh/cPractice/README.md

 # cPractice

-This is all the practise exercises
+These are all the practise exercises